 1 or 2 dashes of Curacoa

-Stir up well with a spoon and strain it in a cocktail glass and squeeze a piece of lemon peel on top, and serve.
+Stir well with a spoon, strain into a cocktail glass, squeeze a piece of lemon peel on top, and serve.

 Old-Fashioned – 1888, Bartender’s Manual

-Who created the drink or when it was created will always be debated, but what I think is fascinating is the road to creating it.
-Starting with the Whiskey and Brandy cocktails in the mid-1850s and through the following 40-50 years, people had always drunk similar cocktails, but by the end of the 19th century, the popularity of Fancy cocktails has increased to a point where it was inevitable cocktails made in the old ways to get their deserve style.
-A drink(s) made in an old-fashioned way.
+Who created the drink or when it was created will always be debated, but I think the road to making it is fascinating.
+People had always drunk similar cocktails, starting with the Whiskey and Brandy cocktails in the mid-1850s and continuing through the following 40-50 years.
+Still, by the end of the 19th century, the popularity of Fancy cocktails had increased to a point where it was inevitable that cocktails were made in the old ways to get their deserved style—a drink(s) made in an old-fashioned way.

 The first version of the Old-fashioned Cocktail below is more like the Whiskey Cocktail, and the #2 is close to the Old-Fashioned as we know it.